EGI-Federation/documentation/content/en/users/training/infrastructure/_index.md

 described at the [EGI Operations Portal training.egi.eu VO id card](http://operations-portal.egi.eu/vo/view/voname/training.egi.eu).

-## Modules and examples

-The training infrastructure was used in July 2015 for two face-to-face training courses that trained programmers about the use of the EGI Cloud (the first operational model above).
-The focus of these courses was on the use of the rOCCI client to interact with the providers (instantiate, delete, access VMs).
-During these courses the training infrastructure included three providers (CESNET, BIFI, UKIM) and hosted approx. 25 student per event.
-Before each event the trainers prepared a basic VM that included the rOCCI client (with the training VO pre-configured in it), one user account for each student with a short-term certificate copied under each (with 24h lifetime).
-One instance of the VM was started on the infrastructure by the trainers before the event and the students were provided with login details for the user accounts.
-After logging in the students could use the OCCI commands of the rOCCI client with their own short-term certificates and could manage virtual machines on the 3 providers.

 ## Booking the infrastructure

 The infrastructure currently includes enough capacity to scale up to